physionetchallenges/physionetchallenges.github.io/2024/submissions/index.md

 3. Do not include extra files that are not required to create and run your prediction code, such as the training data.
 4. Follow the instructions for the programming language of your submission.
 5. Share your repository with the `physionetchallengeshelper` user.
-6. Submit your entry using this [form](https://docs.google.com/forms/d/e/1FAIpQLScFZNXv5rc-KlBxZMBB5IX8jRWHR-hADuheOtRWs5x1XzZo4w/viewform?usp=sf_link).
+6. Submit your entry using this [form](https://forms.gle/af4jwLMzjJPTqos8A).
 7. We will put the scores for successful entries on the validation set on the leaderboard.
 The leaderboard will publicly show your team name and scores.

 ### <a name="matlab"></a>MATLAB-specific instructions

-1. You can use our MATLAB example code ([link](https://github.com/physionetchallenges/matlab-example-2024.git)) as a template.
-Consider cloning or downloading this repository, replacing our code with your code, and adding the updated files to your repository.
+1. You can use our [MATLAB example code](https://github.com/physionetchallenges/matlab-example-2024.git) as a template.
+Please clone or download this repository, replace our code with your code, and push or upload the files to your repository.
 2. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as appropriate.
 Please include your authors.
 Unfortunately, our submission system will be unable to read your README file to change how we run your code.
 3. `train_model.m`: Do not change this script.
 It calls your `team_training_code.m` script.
 We will not use the `train_model.m` script from your repository, so any change made to this code will not be included.
 4. `team_training_code.m`: Update this script to create and save your model.